andymatuschak/interactive-transcripts/README.md

 With these transcripts, you can:
 * hold Command and click anywhere in the transcript to start playing the audio file from there
 * delete regions like ordinary text; audio playback will skip those segments
-* copy and paste regions into other documents like ordinary text, preserving playback support
+* copy and paste regions like ordinary text, preserving playback support
 * position your cursor and press Return twice to split the transcript, so you can interleave normal Markdown

 ## Installation